• twitter-icon

 • Filed GST returns to match the turnover stated in the returns with the turnover in the audited financial statements.

 The clause is for the auditor to mention all the unbilled revenue or accrued revenue for the beginning of the year.
 Unbilled revenue is noted in the accounts but is not billed.
-Also, the unbilled revenue recorded on the basis of the accrual system in the previous financial year for which the invoice is generated under GST Laws should also be reported here.
+Also, the unbilled revenue recorded on the basis of the accrual system in the previous financial year for which the invoice is generated under the GST Laws should also be reported here.
 Such revenues should be mentioned because GST on them is payable in the current FY.

 Applicable to services only, the revenue will come under “UNADJUSTED ADVANCES”.

-Clause 5C – Advances Received from the customer shall be declared
+Clause 5C – Advances received from the customer shall be declared

 The clause is for the ‘Advances Received‘ from the customer.
 Advances are the payments received before the supply of goods or services.
 As per GST laws, the tax will be charged on the invoices for such advances.